Guts (Berserk): Characterization and influences

-Some aspects of Guts (personality and design) were partially inspired by Miura's high school friend and later fellow manga artist Kōji Mori, by Mad Max, and by Rutger Hauer's performances in Flesh and Blood, Blade Runner, The Hitcher and The Blood of Heroes.
+Some aspects of Guts (personality and design) were partially inspired by Miura's high school friend and later fellow manga artist Kouji Mori, by Mad Max, and by Rutger Hauer's performances in Flesh and Blood, Blade Runner, The Hitcher and The Blood of Heroes.
 Guts' prosthetic hand was inspired by Dororos Hyakkimaru and Cobras eponymous protagonist.
 Kurt, the protagonist of Pygmalio, by Shinji Wada, and an illustration of a giant wielding a sword, featured in The Snow Queen (a Guin Saga spin-off), inspired the size of Guts' sword, the Dragon Slayer, by mixing both characters' swords.

 Guts' Berserker Armor was derived from shōnen manga trends.

-Miura commented that when drawing the Dragon Slayer, he wanted to emulate the effect of Kenshiro's or Raoh's (Fist of the North Star) fist "flying out from the page", but he felt that Gut's sword did not have the same feeling of weight as a fist.
+Miura commented that when drawing the Dragon Slayer, he wanted to emulate the effect of Kenshiro's or Raoh's (Fist of the North Star) fist "flying out from the page", but he felt that Guts' sword did not have the same feeling of weight as a fist.
 He wanted to convey an "extension of reality" feel to the sword, similar to the depiction of the Fist of the North Stars Hokuto Shinken martial art, and make it believable for the readers.
 Miura stated that "Black Swordsman" Guts was the first thing he was set on, but he did not have any idea about what his backstory would be.
 He focused on the character development up until around the third or fourth volume and then he would think about what brought him to revenge.
-Miura also said that the story of fight between Guts and Griffith speaks about their change after having built their personalities.
+Miura also said that the story of the fight between Guts and Griffith speaks about their change after having built their personalities.
 Miura stated that he based the Band of the Hawk on his own high school friend relationship experience.
 Specifically, he mentioned that his friendship with later fellow manga artist Koji Mori partially inspired the Guts and Griffith's relationship.

-In regards to his design, Miura did not conceive the idea of giving Guts' an armor to protect him during battles before the series' publication.
+In regard to his design, Miura did not conceive the idea of giving Guts armor to protect him during battles before the series' publication.
 Miura claimed everything was in place for this element to be obvious.
-The manga author found this arrival of powerups to use against overpowered antagonists to be more common in shōnen manga than seinen manga.
-Originally, Miura aimed Guts to solve all of his issues with physical strength until the manga took a more magical setting.
-He then came with the idea of the Berserker Armor, an armor that gives the user immense physical strength at the cost of driving them crazy.
+The manga author found this arrival of power-ups to use against overpowered antagonists to be more common in shōnen manga than seinen manga.
+Originally, Miura aimed for Guts to solve all of his issues with physical strength until the manga took a more magical setting.
+He then came up with the idea of the Berserker Armor, an armor that gives the user immense physical strength at the cost of driving them crazy.
 Miura felt this was perfect for the series and that it gives more meaning to its title of "Berserk".